Lab-Brat/labbrat.net/content/blog/gsoc2023/week10.md

 ### Progress on Week 10
 I have finalized app architecture, here are the details:

-The app is designed to handle push notifications.
-For each user, it will create a unique API token.
-This token will be given to `gentoo_update`, which will then use it to encrypt the report.
-The encrypted report will be sent to the mobile device using a push server endpoint, and the token will verify its receipt.
+The app's main functionality is to receive notification from the push server.
+For each user, it will create a unique API token after authentication (there is an Anonymous option).
+This token will be used by gentoo_update to send the encrypted report to the mobile device using a push server endpoint.
 Update reports will be kept only on the mobile device, ensuring privacy.

-After much discussion, I decided to implement app's backend in Firebase.
-Since GSoC is run by Google, it seems appropriate to use their products for this project.
+After much discussion, I decided to implement app’s backend in Firebase.
+Since GSoC is organized by Google, it seems appropriate to use their products for this project.
-However, future plans include the possibility of implementing a self-hosted backend option, such as with [Supabase](https://supabase.com) or [Appwrite](https://appwrite.io), or simply a web server capable of delivering messages between the Gentoo installation and the mobile app.
+However, future plans include the possibility of implementing a self-hosted web server, so that instead of authentication user will just enter server public IP and port.

 Example usage will be something like:
-1. Download the app and sign-in (there is an Anonymous option).
+1. Download the app and sign-in.
 2. App will generate a token, 1 token per 1 account.
 3. Save the token into an environmental variable on Gentoo Linux.
 4. Run `gentoo_update --send-report mobile`